pervouchine/maptools/README.md

 Utilities:

-transf
+transf: this utility transforms fasta files (usually, genomes) into an indexed 4-bit format,
-	This utility transforms fasta files (usually, genomes) into an indexed 4-bit format, with 2 bits encoding ACGT and the other two encoding Ns and repeat masked state
+	with 2 bits encoding ACGT and the other two encoding Ns and repeat masked state

 	./transf -dir <dirname> -maskdir <dirname> -dbx <file> -idx <file> [-remove] [-uncompress] [-quiet]